dencreative/feature-toggle/README.md

     <p>This feature is enabled</p>
 @endenabledFor
 ```
-LFT will attempt to retrieve the user's role via the property and roles configuration (see config) when determining if a user has permission to access a feature.
+LFT will attempt to retrieve the user's role via the property and roles configuration (see [property](#role_prop)) when determining if a user has permission to access a feature.

 #### Facade